bazzofx/ask/README.md

 ## Dependencies
 The project uses the following Go packages:
+These dependencies are automatically included when you run go build below is informatie only.

-github.com/go-deepseek/deepseek: A Go client for interacting with the DeepSeek API. github.com/go-deepseek/deepseek/request: A Go package for making requests to the DeepSeek API.
+**github.com/go-deepseek/deepseek:** A Go client for interacting with the DeepSeek API.
+**github.com/go-deepseek/deepseek/request:** A Go package for making requests to the DeepSeek API.
-These dependencies are automatically included when you run go build.

-rsrc_windows_amd64.syso is the icon file compiled as a Windows Resource
+**rsrc_windows_amd64.syso** is the icon.ico file compiled as a Windows Resource as its not possible to compile direct .ico into windows binaries directly from GO.
 ```
 go install github.com/akavel/rsrc@latest
 rsrc -ico icon.ico